eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	different/unrelated tasks/processes, which need coordination
 	during execution via inter-process communication (IPC)
 	\cite{WikipediaContributors2017n}
-+ Concurrent improvement via threads and processes
++ Concurrency improvement via threads and processes
 	\cite[\S6.1, pp. 182]{Tate2010}:
 	- A process can be composed of many threads, and has its own resource.
 	- A "thread [has its] own execution path, but [shares] resources with other